 Premature scaling may be a part of the different dimensions of your business.
 As usual, premature scaling can be caused by inconsistencies inside your product, team, or finance and business parts.
 To be more particular, let’s discuss them one by one.

-For example, your business may fail if you start scaling before thinking through your product/market fit, or, put simply, what customers problems you want to solve.
+For example, your business may fail if you start scaling before thinking through your product/market fit or, put simply, what customers’ problems you want to solve.

 From our experience in startup development, we do not recommend investing in the fully-featured product before validating the market with a minimally viable version of the product.
-You can save a lot on avoiding the excessive features that you don’t really need at this stage.
+You can save a lot by avoiding the excessive features that you don’t really need at this stage.

 It is enough to hire a one-level hierarchy to start to scale your startup.
 Later, you would definitely expand and hire more employees.